Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 ## Simulation Protocols:
 The model can be used for a variety of metabolic simulations, including:

-**Flux Balance Analysis (FBA)**: To predict optimal flux distributions under different conditions, such as nutrient availability or changes in media composition.\
+**Flux Balance Analysis (FBA)**: To predict optimal flux distributions under different conditions, such as nutrient availability or changes in media composition.<br/>
-**Gene Knockout Analysis**: To simulate the impact of gene deletions or knockouts on metabolism, and identify potential targets for metabolic engineering or synthetic biology.\
+**Gene Knockout Analysis**: To simulate the impact of gene deletions or knockouts on metabolism, and identify potential targets for metabolic engineering or synthetic biology.

 ## Results and Findings (Preliminary Simulations):
-Biomass Yield: Preliminary FBA simulations have shown that P. putida KT2440 has a high biomass yield when grown on glucose, with optimized pathways for carbon source assimilation.\
+Biomass Yield: Preliminary FBA simulations have shown that P. putida KT2440 has a high biomass yield when grown on glucose, with optimized pathways for carbon source assimilation.<br/>
 Carbon Flux Distribution: The flux through the TCA cycle and glycolysis was predicted to be optimized for maximal energy production under aerobic conditions.

 ## Limitations and Future Work: